Drysdyle History, Family Crest & Coats of Arms

 Early Origins of the Drysdyle family

-Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area.
+The surname Drysdyle was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area.
 Specifically, the family claims descent from Dryfesdale, a civil parish in Annandale.
-CITATION[CLOSE]

 Early History of the Drysdyle family

-Another 206 words (15 lines of text) are included under the topic Early Drysdyle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Drysdyle research.
+Another 138 words (10 lines of text) are included under the topic Early Drysdyle History in all our PDF Extended History products and printed products wherever possible.

 Drysdyle Spelling Variations

 Spelling and translation were hardly exact sciences in Medieval Scotland.
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations are thus an extremely common occurrence in Medieval Scottish names.
 Drysdyle has been spelled Drysdale, Drisedale and others.